lukso-network/lsp-bridge-HypLSP7/docs/README.md

 **scenario 2:** the token was migrated from LUKSO to Ethereum and an HypERC20 token contract was created as a wrapper on the Ethereum side (_e.g: wrapped Chillwhale or wrapped FABS as HypERC20_).

-The user burn the wrapped token `HypERC20` on Ethereum, and the tokens are unlocked on the LUKSO side and transferred to the user.
+The user burns the wrapped token `HypERC20` on Ethereum, and the tokens are unlocked on the LUKSO side and transferred to the user.

 ```mermaid
 %% Ethereum -> LUKSO - LSP7 token that was initially bridged from LUKSO